 A chapel apparently showing the irresistible advance of Christian forces against Islam.

-A closer look at what might as well be a cowboy movie.
+A closer look at what might as well be a scene from a cowboy movie.

 Bronze doors show figures of the time.

 Queen Juan Carlos and Queen Sofia.
 Along with the ecclesiastical vestments, there are neckties and eyeglasses.
 Look closely enough, and you might spot a ball-point pen.

 Despite the Gothic lineaments, the ambience is strictly modern.